 I am also collaborating on a project with Rand Quinn (University of Pennsylvania) and Amy Steinbugler (Dickinson College) that investigates the school- and neighborhood-based social networks of parents sending their children to a school of choice.

-Before beginning graduate school, I worked as a community organizer and a high-school Latin teacher.
-I hold an M.A. in Sociology of Education from Stanford University, an M.S.Ed. in Education, Culture, and Society from the University of Pennsylvania, and a B.A. (summa cum laude) in Classical Civilizations from Wellesley College.
+Before pursuing my PhD, I worked as a community organizer and a high-school Latin teacher.
+I hold a PhD in sociology and education from the University of Pennsylvania, an MA in Sociology of Education from Stanford University, an MSEd in Education, Culture, and Society from the University of Pennsylvania, and a BA in Classical Civilizations from Wellesley College.